prasannasPitch/Projects_Self_Driving_Car/Traffic_Sign_Classifier/README.md

 | Turn right ahead | 0.00158489383466% |

-Out of 11 completely unseen images, the model could predict 10 correctly (accuracy = 91%).
+Out of 11 completely unseen images, the model could predict 10 correctly (accuracy = 91%) which is comparable to the dataset test accuracy (95.5%).
 This shows that the model is robust enough and with further fine tuning of hyper parameters, the accuracy could be further more improved.